-The practice displayed its opening hours and provided information on their website and patient information leaflet.
+The practice displayed its opening hours and provided information on their website, patient information leaflet and social media pages.

 Patients could access care and treatment from the practice within an acceptable timescale for their needs.
 The practice had an appointment system to respond to patients' needs.
 The frequency of appointments was agreed between the dentist and the patient, giving due regard to NICE guidelines.
 Patients had enough time during their appointment and did not feel rushed.